turbolent/ralph/README.markdown

 # Ralph

-Ralph is a Lisp-1 dialect that compiled to JavaScript.
+Ralph is a Lisp-1 dialect that compiles to JavaScript.
 It is inspired by [Dylan - An object-oriented dynamic language](http://lispm.dyndns.org/documentation/prefix-dylan/book.annotated/annotated-manual.html), but features no classes and multi-methods.
 Instead it borrows the concept of types and protocols from Clojure.

 ## Status